The personal development plan explained

 - An appraisal interview at the end of the year, in which the manager assesses how the employee has performed.

-At some point during this cycle, the employee may benefit from a PDP, especially if they want to grow, want to transition to a new role, or are underperforming.
-In the latter case, a PDP can help you justify why you are letting an employee go.
+These conversations may reveal the need for a personal development plan.
+Especially if they want to grow, want to transition to a new role, or are underperforming.
+In the latter case, a PDP can help you record in a file the reasons why you are letting an employee go.

 - Where am I now and what do I want to achieve?